daren-thomas/daren-thomas.github.io/_posts/2019-05-15-installing-cea-on-windows-part-1.md

 ## Installation as a Student or Practitioner

-Installation is as simple as runnning the installer and just accepting all the default options.
+Installation is as simple as running the installer and just accepting all the default options.
 There.
 You're done.

 ![Base installation]({{site.url}}/images/2019-05-15-installing-cea-on-windows/cea-base-installation.gif)